-Our ability to function sexually changes as we mature, where once getting turned on sexually was easy, as a person ages it is normal for an individual to need more mental and physical stimulation.
+The ability to function sexually changes as people mature, where once getting turned on sexually was easy, as a person ages it is normal for an individual to need more mental and physical stimulation.
 One issue that happens to both men and women as they age is the idea that they have a lower libido, or they are lacking desire and think that there is something physically wrong with them.
 This happens in long term relationships where sex becomes routine, or the couples does not take the time to explore sexuality as an intimate enjoyable part of the relationship.
 The brain is the biggest sex organ in the body and it needs constant stimulation and growth as it matures and that includes sexual growth.
-The body sexually ages as well, and this will vary in people depending on health, medication, hormones, psychological stressors and physical agility.
+The body sexually ages as well, and this will vary in people depending on health, medication, hormones, psychological stress and physical agility.
 When sexual issues do happen in a relationship, it is important for an individual to have an understanding of what is a “normal age related issue is”, as opposed to a psychological or health related issue.

 Men and women age in different ways sexually and mentally as they mature: